RJXavier/dictionary-app-android/README.md

 # dictionary-app-android
-A dictionary application built in Android Studio with features on both front and back ends.
+A dictionary application built in Android Studio with Java in both front and backend.

 Features such as
 1. Fragments